 Grants - Special Projects

-Community based and non-profit organizations play a crucial role in uplifting impoverished communities.
+Community-based and non-profit organisations play a crucial role in uplifting impoverished communities.
 Once-off funding is granted to deserving projects in the areas of health, education, sport, containerised assistance and arts and culture.
 Generic requests outside the focus areas are also considered if the organisation demonstrates sound corporate governance and good business principles.

 Donations and Grants

 “There is nothing I fear more than waking up without a programme that will help me to bring a little happiness to those with no resources, those who are poor, illiterate, and ridden with terminal disease.”
 These are the words of Nelson Mandela, a man who took great pride in helping others.

 As a company that believes in investing in our country’s people, Transnet also regards initiatives that uplift and improve communities as a key priority worth supporting.